-IPPF AND APPF SCHEDULING
+IPPE AND APPE SCHEDULING

-The OEE conducts optimization of student/preceptor slot placement.
+The OEE conducts APPE and IPPE optimization of student/preceptor slot placement.
 The student selects preferences based on their individual professional interests or other factors.
 The match may or may not account for the student preferences when assigning rotations to students.
+For all other IPPE rotations slotting is based on site availability.

 All students are required to complete all rotations assigned.
-There are no exemptions to the curriculum, regardless of previous experience.
+There are no exceptions to the curriculum, regardless of previous experience.